OpenZeppelin/cairo-contracts/CONTRIBUTING.md

 ## Integration tests

+Currently, [starknet's test suite](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/starknet/testing/starknet.py) has important differences with public networks.
+Like [not checking signature hints toward the end of the tx flow](https://github.com/OpenZeppelin/cairo-contracts/issues/386).

-Currently, [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) is not enough as a source of truth to test smart contracts (behavior has important differences with testnet and mainnet).
-That's why we strongly suggest running some integration tests against the public testnet before submitting the PR, to make sure that everything works as expected in a real environment.
+That's why we strongly suggest testing new features against a testnet before submitting the PR, to make sure that everything works as expected in a real environment.

-We are working on defining a process for these integration tests, but for now, they must be run manually either by the contributor or/and the PR reviewer.
+We are looking into defining a better process for these integration tests, but for now the PR author/contributor must suggest an approach to test the feature when applicable, which has to be agreed and reproduced by reviewer.

 ## All set